gvolpe/sbt-nix.g8/README.md

 You can do the same, just make sure you change `neutron` for the name of your cache (creating one is free).

 We have seen how the `sbt` binary can be cached, though, this applies to any other binary.
-So next time you come across a derivation that results in a binary, know that you can cache it so your peers don't have to re-build it in their machines.
+So next time you come across a derivation that results in a binary, know that you can cache it so your peers don't have to re-build it on their machines, and neither does the CI build!

 ## Get started with sbt-nix.g8

-We recommended above to not install `sbt` globally.
+A bit earlier, it was recommended to not install `sbt` globally.
 However, if that's the case, how do we create a new project via `sbt new`?
 The answer is simple: `nix-shell -p sbt`.
 This command will start a new shell with the `sbt` package available.
 You can ask for more packages, if desired.

 So to get started, this is all we need.